gderber/other-xwahacker/readme.txt

-To patch X-Wing Alliance, copy the .bat and xwahacker.exe files into the X-Wing Alliance installation directory (the one that contains xwingalliance.exe).
+To patch X-Wing Alliance, extract the .bat and xwahacker.exe files somewhere and then copy xwingalliance.exe from the X-Wing Alliance installation directory there.
 Then run the appropriate .bat file to apply or revert a patch, see below for a list of what which one does.
+When done, copy the xwingalliance.exe back, overwriting the original (preferably after making a backup).
 Only version 2.02 of xwingalliance.exe is supported.
-If you are running Windows Vista (R), you may have to choose "Run as Administrator" or in some other way work around UAC restrictions.

-The file otherfixes.txt contains patch instructions for other games like TIE95, XWing95 and X-Wing vs. TIE/Balance of Power, though .bat files for those that automate the patching are included as well.
+The process is similar for other games like TIE95, XWing95 and X-Wing vs. TIE/Balance of Power, though except that the file to copy/replace is called TIE95.EXE, XWING95.EXE or Z_XVT__.EXE.

 Interpreting the output:
 > Could not detect file, assuming it is ...